UltimatePancake/pyjavaproperties/README.md

 # pyjavaproperties

 This is a "fork" of https://pypi.org/project/pyjavaproperties/.
-I haven't located the original source and made some changes so that this would work on py3.

-As per the pypi project the was hosted here: <http://bitbucket.org/jnoller/pyjavaproperties/>
+As per the pypi project the original source code was hosted here: <http://bitbucket.org/jnoller/pyjavaproperties/>

 # Installation